Skip to main content

 The court will send your landlord a copy of your completed claim form.

-If your landlord makes an offer you're happy with, you can withdraw your claim on condition that your landlord pays the amount agreed plus your court fee.
+If your landlord makes an offer you're happy with, you can withdraw your claim.
+Make sure that your landlord also agrees to refund your court fee.

 Some courts charge a fee for a consent order.
-You can ask your landlord to cover this fee as part of your agreement.
+Ask your landlord to cover this fee as part of your agreement.

 If you withdraw your case without a consent order you will not get a refund of your court fee and may have to pay your landlord's legal costs.

-If you refuse a reasonable offer and proceed with a court hearing, the judge could order you to pay some of your landlord's costs for attending court
+If you refuse a reasonable offer and continue with a court hearing, the judge could order you to pay some of your landlord's costs.

 7. Prepare for court